-Malia Obama Lands ‘Hollywood’ Internship: Harvey Weinstein Hires Barack Obama’s Eldest Daughter
+Malia Obama Lands Hollywood Internship: Harvey Weinstein Hires Barack Obama’s Eldest Daughter

 — EntertainmentTonight (@etnow) January 20, 2017

-Last year, Malia vanished three months from the public.
+Last year, Malia vanished from the public for three months.
 Her absence sparked rumors that she was battling substance abuse and had entered a rehab facility.
-It turned out that Malia was out of the country with friends in Amsterdam, not in drug rehabilitation.
+It turned out that Malia was out of the country with friends in South America, not in drug rehabilitation.

-Recently, as Inquisitr wrote, Malia was spotted in a party hotspot in Washington.
-Footage emerged that showed the teen “twerking” at a boozy bar.
+Recently, as the Inquisitr reported, Malia was spotted in a party hotspot in Washington.
+Footage emerged that showed the teen in a boozy bar.
 She wasn’t seen consuming alcohol, but it was apparent she was having a good time.

 Malia’s sister, Sasha Obama has been making headlines of her own.
-The younger Obama daughter has become a fashion barometer in her own right and she displayed her eye for comfort wear recently.
+The younger Obama daughter has become a fashion barometer in her own right, and she displayed her eye for comfort wear recently.

 Malia Obama to Intern with Progressive Producer Harvey Weinstein – #tcot #MAGA #Trump https://t.co/7Ii7H3J9Eh